Getting divorced when you have children can be tough. You do not get to drive…

 Have you ever counted the number of decisions that you and the other parent make regarding your child each day?
 Has your child earned the right to stay up later?
 What discipline is appropriate for your child’s transgression?
 Should your child watch that movie or is it inappropriate at this age?

 Parents make all of these decisions and more across Florida on a daily basis whether they are together or not.
 Couples who are married or live together often make these decisions together when the situations come up, but what happens when your relationship with the other parent ends?
-A plan needs to be made for handling these situations, regardless with which parent the child is.
+A plan needs to be made for handling these situations, regardless of which parent the child is.

 Like most other couples who divorce or separate, you probably realize that you need to address custody and visitation.
 Without a doubt, these issues need addressing, but so many more issues also require your attention as you design your parenting plan.